martijnpoppen/com.whatsapp/README.md

 ## Current features: 🔧
 ---
--  Send from your personal number to Groups or just one receiver
+- [ ] Send from your personal number to Groups or just one receiver
--  Send Text Messages
+- [ ] Send Text Messages
--  Send Images
+- [ ] Send Images
--  Send Documents
+- [ ] Send Documents
--  Send Video
+- [ ] Send Video
--  Of course, you can put all available Homey tags in the text field and send snapshots/artworks via the dedicated image tag card.
+- [ ] Of course, you can put all available Homey tags in the text field and send snapshots/artworks via the dedicated image tag card. :tada:

 ## Contributors: 🔧
 ---